arsbar24/STAT545-hw-Barton-Alistair/hw03/README.md

 * I chose the `method` for `geom_smooth()` either by using `auto` or whichever method gave me a fitting line.

-* I figured out how to label my graphs from one of the students I peer reviewed for Assignment 2 (Ziming Yin).
+* I figured out how to label my graphs from one of the students I peer reviewed for Assignment 2 (Ziming Yin) and one of my peer reviewers [nbendriem](https://github.com/nbendriem).

 * I tried to add a line corresponding to my weighted mean life expectancy to my __Life expectancy over time__ graph.
 I found some help on StackOverflow, but ran into problems as the data sets were different lengths (weighted mean life expectancy has one value for each year, whereas gapminder has ~150) and used a trend line instead.
 Unsure how I would make it work otherwise.

 * Tried to do the layout stretch goal but couldn't find a way to make it look good without using `echo = FALSE`.
+Likewise I couldn't find  a way for my md file to display `knitr::kable()`, rather it just concatenated the cell numbers in a line.
+Did not find a way to resolve either of these problems.

 * I had some trouble keeping the tables to a reasonable size.
 Ended up just presenting data from every 10-15 years.